xabbu42/Master/arbeit.md

 without axiom necessitation.
 A constant specification $CS$ is injective, if for each constant $c$, there is at most one formula $c{:}A ∈ CS$.

+We end this brief introduction with some generic lemmas and theorems about LP, which will be used in later proofs.
+Especially in chapter
+\ref{yus-theorem} it will be important to closely track the used justification variables, which is why most results come with a corollary limiting the possible use of justification variables and terms.

 \Begin{lemma}[substitution] \label{subst}
 If $Γ ⊢_{LP(CS)} A$ with a derivation $d$, then also $Γ' ⊢_{LP(CS')} A'$